neuronsimulator/nrn/programming/math/vector.rst

         variable time step method do not need or use this information for the local step method but will use it for multiple threads.
 It is therefore a good idea to supply it if possible.

+        Prior to version 7.7, the play method returned 1.0 .

     .. seealso::
         :meth:`Vector.record`, :meth:`Vector.play_remove`